 Developments over the last two decades have drawn increased attention to the health of managed honey bees and how this may relate to pesticide use.
 Some activists have used reported honey bee declines to target pesticides (in particular a class of pesticides called neonicotinoids) as the principal cause of the decline in honey bees.
 They have called on the U.S. Environmental Protection Agency (EPA) to restrict neonicotinoids or ban them outright.
-In the past, federal legislation has been introduced to require EPA to suspend the registration of certain neonicotinoid pesticides under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) and some states have considered similar measures.
-In May 2015, the President's Pollinator Health Task Force, co-chaired by the U.S. Department of Agriculture (USDA) and EPA, issued its final report that contained three principal recommendations: (1) reduce overwintering losses of managed honey bees to no more than 15 percent in 10 years; (2) increase the population of the Eastern monarch butterfly to 225 million by the year 2020; and (3) restore or enhance 7 million acres of pollinator habitat over the next five years.
+H.R.
+1284, a bill pending in the U.S. House of Representatives, would require EPA to suspend the registration of certain neonicotinoid pesticides under the Federal Insecticide, Fungicide and Rodenticide Act (FIFRA).
+In May 2015, the President's Pollinator Health Task Force, co-chaired by the U.S. Department of Agriculture (USDA) and EPA, issued its final report that contained three principal recommendations: (1) reduce overwintering losses of managed honey bees to no more than 15 percent in ten years; (2) increase the population of the Eastern monarch butterfly to 225 million by the year 2020; and (3) restore or enhance 7 million acres of pollinator habitat over the next five years.
 The report also included actions EPA may undertake on neonicotinoid pesticides.